urbit/urbit.org-reloaded/content/breach.md

 ## What happens if I don’t breach?

 Your Urbit will fall out of communication with the rest of the Urbit network which has performed the breach.
-This means that updates (OTAs) will no longer process and won’t be able to communicate with the rest of the network.
+This means that updates (OTAs) will no longer process and you won’t be able to communicate with anyone else on the network.